b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 </pre>

 In this case `reduce` could be further simplified, but I assume you already have a lot to wrap your head around so I leave it as it is.
-Just remember to type `init=` and then the default argument (no the value alone, since it is a [keyword argument](https://docs.julialang.org/en/v1/manual/functions/#Keyword-Arguments)).
+Just remember to type `init=` and then the default argument (not the value alone, since it is a [keyword argument](https://docs.julialang.org/en/v1/manual/functions/#Keyword-Arguments)).

 #### Comprehensions {#sec:julia_language_comprehensions}